Hey guys, it's Yuto here from @sudachi.recipes and today I'm sharing one of my favourite udon dishes of all time, Curry

-I think this recipe tastes best if you use regular curry powder but if you want to use Japanese curry roux cubes, you can.
-Use one cube of Japanese curry roux for each tbsp of curry powder.
-(2 tbsp curry powder = 2 cubes of curry roux)
+I think this recipe tastes best if you use Indian curry powder, but you can use Japanese curry roux cubes instead if you prefer.
+Use one cube of Japanese curry roux for each tablespoon of curry powder. (so 2 tbsp curry powder = 2 cubes of curry roux)

 Udon noodles are thick and chewy noodles made with flour, water and salt.

 They come dried, fresh and frozen.
-Frozen ones are great for their chewiness but any kind of udon works.
+Frozen ones have a great texture but any kind of udon works.